Gingerbread Spiced Dark Chocolate Brownies

 Instructions

-- In a large bowl, whisk the sugars with the eggs, then add in the cooled chocolate mixture.
+• In a large bowl, whisk the sugars with the eggs and vanilla, then add in the chocolate mixture.

-- Pop the brownie in the fridge for at least several hours, but overnight is better (it makes it so much easier to slice neatly, especially when it's fudgy like this one) before sprinkling with the icing sugar/pepparkaka mixture.
+• Pop the brownie in the fridge for at least several hours, but overnight is better (it makes it so much easier to slice neatly, especially when it's fudgy like this one).

 Notes

-- Coffee enhances the flavor of all chocolate cakes.
-However, if you do not want to use it, replace the coffee with the same amount of water.
+1. Coffee enhances the flavor of all chocolate cakes.
+However, if you do not want to use it, replace the coffee with the same amount of milk or water.